 The problem LoafNest tries to solve

 That’s how the idea of LoafNest started to grow.
-It wasn’t an immediate clear vision, but came out of the need for a simpler and faster way to bake high quality breads.
-As you will with a lot of these developments, the issue or problem at hand doesn’t have to be revolutionary.
+As is the case with a lot of these innovations, the issue or problem at hand doesn’t have to be revolutionary.
 A simple problem though, can still be solved in a revolutionary manner.

 Developing the kit

-The development really started in the kitchen, Shrivalli tells.
-It started with the equipment they already had in their house or that you could buy in regular stores.
-They used some regular enameled cast iron pans but figured that wasn’t ideal.
+Once she had tested out those unsatisfactory pans and kits, Shrivalli continued tinkering in the kitchen.
+It started with the equipment they had lying around or could buy in regular stores.
+For instance, they tested regular enameled cast iron pans but figured that wasn’t ideal either.

-In the end they had a few prototypes of the cast irons pans as well as a silicone liner.
+In the end they had a few prototypes of the cast irons pans as well as one silicone liner.
 Just one of everything is enough to prove your concept.
-Keep that in mind, if you even want to develop something like this, you don’t need 20 expensive prototypes!
-You can often keep it simple while still developing a high quality product.

 Finding a manufacturer